edgedb/rfcs/text/1025-branches.rst

 branch.

-There must be a new ``switch`` sub-command that allows changing the default branch to connect to by updating the ``edgedb.auto.toml`` file.
-We can also offer a post-checkout git hook to update the branch in ``edgedb.auto.toml`` when switching git branches.
-The mapping between git and EdgeDB branches can be maintained in the ``edgedb.auto.toml`` file as well.
+There must be a new ``switch`` sub-command that allows changing the default branch to connect to by updating the project ``$CONFIG/credentails``.
+We can also offer a post-checkout git hook to update the branch in ``$CONFIG/credentails`` when switching git branches.
+The mapping between git and EdgeDB branches can be maintained in the ``$CONFIG/projects/{project}/branches.toml`` file as well.
 When switching EdgeDB branches this way we should print a message with the new branch name.
-By default, if a git branch is not explicitly mapped to any branch in ``edgedb.auto.toml`` we should use the ``main`` branch.
+By default, if a git branch is not explicitly mapped to any branch in ``branches.toml`` we should use the ``main`` branch.
 The user can then call ``edgedb branch switch`` to change the git/EdgeDB branch association.

 There must be a new ``edgedb branch rename <oldname> <newname>`` command in order to be able to rename branches.

+The branch name must appear in ``edgedb project info`` output (both regular and ``--json`` vesrion).
+We should also add ``edgedb branch info`` command to show just the current branch name (the command should accept an instance name or use the project default).

 Rebasing Branches